Low Carb Alternatives

 If your family are pasta-lovers, try some of these tricks to reduce the carbs from your favorite dishes!
-First, look for low-carb noodle offerings like Carba Nada.
+First, look for low carb noodle offerings like Carba-Nada.
 These switches can go a long way in reducing the carbs of your favorite pasta dishes.
 Next, try making pasta using spaghetti squash!
-These fun veggies actually taste delicious and look like spaghetti with way less carbs.
+This fun veggie actually tastes delicious and looks like spaghetti with way less carbs.
 You could also use other spiralized vegetables like zucchini, carrots, and cucumbers to introduce more veggies into your diet (win-win!).
 Lastly, if you have a great family recipe for meatballs or other pasta additions - try them without the pasta!
 You might be surprised how much you love focusing on these elements and the sauce without the filling and carb-intense noodles.

 Low Carb Desserts